 Below are lab members and some of our current and ongoing collaborations:

 Matt is a first year Ph.D. student and his current interests involve using structural equation modeling to investigate how instructional messages influence and interact with students’ cognitive load, motivation, self-regulation, and self-control.
 He recently published an article on intellectually stimulating students' intrinsic motivation.
 He is working on a longitudinal study examining first semester college students' transition to college using latent growth curve modeling.
-He is also conducting a study on graduate students' motivation to attend graduate school using latent profile analysis.
+He is also conducting a study on doctoral students' motivation to attend graduate school using latent profile analysis.

 Kevin C. Knoster

-Kevin is a third year Ph.D. student who researches instructor relevance strategies in teaching and student academic support for learning.
+Kevin is a third year Ph.D. candidate who researches instructor relevance strategies in teaching and student academic support for learning.
 Kevin has recently completed a two-study experiment manipulating relevance strategies in a lecture.
 He recently published a conditional process model explaining how academic stressors hinder student learning without academic peer support to buffer against the stress, as well as a medical education study.
 His dissertation examines online pedagogy using affordances of Zoom based on the Cognitive Theory of Multimedia Learning.

 Some of the recent journal publications from the Communication Modeling and Measurement Lab include: